Lullabot/drupal9ci/README.md

 To install, simply run the respective installer and allow the CI provider that you chose to watch repository changes to start building on every pull request.

-For a working example, checkout this [sample Drupal 8 project](https://github.com/juampynr/d8cidemo).

 If you want to test an individual module instead of a Drupal project, see Andrew Berry's [drupal_tests](https://github.com/deviantintegral/drupal_tests).